Teifion/angen/documentation/guides/config.md

 Defaults to `/apps/angen/lib/angen-0.0.1/priv/static/schema`

+## FONTAWESOME_FREE_ONLY
+Angen makes use of Fontawesome for its icons.
+By default it will only display the free icons but you can change this via this variable (set it to "FALSE" in the env file).

 # Options - Startup only
 The following options are used at startup time only, changing them on the fly will almost certainly not work correctly (and in some cases could break things).